The Superhero of the Superhero Training

 Arriving in Switzerland I was picked up on the tarmac by the politician who ran the Belgian network, who had sent me to Switzerland initially as a gift for the important American perpetrator.
 He drove me straight to a hospital nearby where things were taken from my body and put in vials.
 The very same day we were back in his car on our way to Germany.
 The drive took several hours.
 He was extremely put out at chauffeuring me around like an errand boy.
 He dropped me off and disappeared.

-This was 1972 but the eugenics experiments performed in this place in West Germany were a known part of the Nazi operations in the camps during WW2.
-At nine, I was the oldest child there; this was by far the greatest torture I endured.
-I was trained during this month to be a sex slave for VIP's.
+This was 1972.
+I believe this was a Eugenics lab which also had other purposes.
+I was trained to be a sex slave for VIP's and also to spot men’s weaknesses.
+At nine, I was the oldest child there.
+Of my entire childhood, this was the greatest torture I endured.
 Various torture methods would release superhuman powers that I could use to better attune with men's psyche to perfectly satisfy their sexual desires.
-I received an education in the eugenics of sex, forced to watch all kinds of sexual acts to learn to guess at someone's sexual proclivities and activities by just getting a glimpse of the person.
+I received an education in the physiognomy of sex, forced to watch all kinds of sexual acts to learn to guess at someone's sexual proclivities and activities by just getting a glimpse of the person.
 These unfortunate superpowers remain with me to this day.
-I thought they had been a result of my extensive abuse as I had not recalled this trauma.
+I thought they had been a result of my extensive abuse as I had not previously recalled this trauma.
 There were several programs put in place to make sure I would never remember.
 I spent several days last week in extreme discomfort breaking through those 'coverup' programs.

 In the past week I finally got to meet my deprogrammer herself - the superhero who came to the rescue during my superhero training and kept my soul alive.
 She is a nine year old girl with the eyes of an owl who never sleeps, ever vigilantly repeating her truth, who only knows a small dark room.
 I have met her and introduced her to my own care, incorporating her into my awareness, embodying her experience, bringing her to safety and the fresh outside air at last.